gLabsBo/noFrillsDevelopment/README.md

 NoFrillsDev

-This pipeline uses a Macbeth colorchecker to correct the colors of an image.
+This Matlab pipeline uses a Macbeth colorchecker to correct the colors of an image.
 In order to do that, it uses
 DC_RAW or RAWTHERAPEE to read a raw file ccFind to identify a Macbeth colorchecker target in the image